inframanufaktur/no-11/readme.md

 💁 `pluginOptions` will default to an empty object when calling `eleventyConfig.addPlugin`.

+### Shortcodes

+Similar to plugin, shortcodes live in `./_shortcodes`.
+The array in `index.js` will be added to 11ty.

+💁 Open improvement: Implement different types of shortcodes.
+Currently `.addShortcode` is used for all functions.

 ### Rendering

 You can use Vue components thanks to `@11ty/eleventy-plugin-vue` to render parts of the page.
 The plugin does not support Vue Layouts currently, they are still written in Nunjucks.